 Preparing illustrations and figures:

-Please note that IJRA can only publish ten figures in each article.
+Please note that the International Journal of Regional Anaesthesia (IJRA) can only publish ten figures in each article.
 If you have more than ten figures and feel that all are essential to the understanding, please make this clear in your covering letter, explaining why the figures are needed.
 Figures and tables should be sequentially referenced.
 Authors should include all relevant supporting data with each article.

 The following file formats can be accepted:

 - EPS (preferred format for diagrams)

 - PNG (preferred format for photos or images)

 No more than 10 figures per article is accepted.
 For each figure, the following information should be provided: Figure number (in sequence, using Arabic numerals – i.e. Figure 1, 2, 3, etc); short title of figure (maximum 15 words); detailed legend, up to 300 words.
 Figures should be provided as separate files.
 The legends should be included in the main manuscript text file rather than being a part of the figure file.
 For each figure, the following information should be provided: Figure number (in sequence, using Arabic numerals – i.e. Figure 1, 2, 3, etc); short title of figure (maximum 15 words); detailed legend, up to 300 words.
 The legend should include a brief description of the exact location of the image on the patient, the type of image (e.g. micrograph/x-ray), and time in relation to progression e.g. one week after surgery.
 There must be no abbreviations unless they are expanded (excluding common abbreviations such as antibodies).
 Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures or tables that have previously been published elsewhere.